duereg/codetype/src/documents/pages/about.html.md

 pageOrder: 1
 ```

 My name is Matt Blair.
-I was born in Virginia and now I'm in the US in the Bay Area.
+Born in Virginia and now in the Bay Area.
 I write code during the day, play underwater hockey when I get a chance, and do other things occasionally.

 I'm the author of libraries such as [songbird](https://github.com/duereg/songbird), [js-algorithms](https://github.com/duereg/js-algorithms), [esvalidate](https://github.com/duereg/esvalidate), [grunt-extract-sourcemap](https://github.com/duereg/grunt-extract-sourcemap), and [laboratory](https://github.com/duereg/laboratory).

+I'm a mediocre presenter at meetups and [conferences](/forwardjs-2016-prezzo/).

 I've contributed to projects such as [emberjs](https://github.com/emberjs/ember.js), [ember-data](https://github.com/emberjs/data), browserify-middleware, fluentmigrator, amplify, and cassette.
 I help maintain [write-good](https://github.com/btford/write-good).